braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/about_sms.md

 ## Requirements

-before you start sending sms, there are some things you need. refer to the basic chart below to learn more.
+Before you start sending SMS, there are some things you need.
+Refer to the basic chart below to learn more.

 |Requirement | Description | Acquirement |
 |---|---|---|